surlykke/Go-Generics-with-constraints/README.md

 #### Callable

-for `callable` can constrain a type parameter to have a function type as it's underlying type:
+We can constrain a type parameter to have a function type as it's underlying type:

 ```Go